InPhyT/.github/profile/README.md

 We strongly believe in interdisciplinary approaches to tackling interesting challenges and pressing problems both in academic and industrial R&D.

-We designed infectious disease epidemiological data management pipelines in collaboration with [regional](https://www.epi.piemonte.it) and [national](https://covid19.infn.it/iss/) public health institutions in Italy and we are active maintainers and contributors of software packages and organisations within the [Julia Programming Language](https://julialang.org) ecosystem with a focus on the development of dynamical modelling frameworks.
+We designed infectious disease epidemiological data management computational infrastructures in collaboration with [regional](https://www.epi.piemonte.it) and [national](https://covid19.infn.it/iss/) public health institutions in Italy and we are active maintainers and contributors of software packages and organisations within the [Julia Programming Language](https://julialang.org) ecosystem with a focus on the development of dynamical modelling frameworks.

 ## Past Projects